AbdelrhmanElmhdy/Connector/README.md

   - All methods have only one job to do.
   - All non-void methods must introduce no side effects.
   - Methods must rely, whenever possible, only on their received arguments.
-  - Only event handler methods may be exempt from the single concern princible.
+  - Only event handler methods may be exempt from the single concern principle.
   - Event handler methods contain the highest abstraction level code, merely just performing function calls and updating properties.